 - 0. The Target and Originator have previously established a symmetric pairwiseESPrimKey.
 The Target associates an identity with the symmetric pairwiseESPrimKey. - 1.
-The Originator composes the inner request primitive, encrypts it using ESPrim to form an ESPrim Object, and sends it to the Target as described in clause 8.4. - NOTE: Regardless of whether ESPrim is applied, each Mcc "hop" is always protected using an SAEF, and each Mca "hop" is optionally protected using an SAEF; see clause 6.1.2.2.1. - 2.
-The Target applies the procedures in clause 8.4 to decrypt the ESPrim Object and obtain the inner request primitive. - 3.
-The Target checks if the value in the From parameter is the same as the ID associated with the pairwiseESPrimKey. - 3.
-If the values are not identical, then the Target sends a response with an impersonation error response code. - 4.
-If the values are identical, then the Target records that the Originator has been authenticated, and performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].
+The Originator composes the inner request primitive, encrypts it using ESPrim to form an ESPrim Object, and sends it to the Target as described in clause 8.4.

+NOTE: Regardless of whether ESPrim is applied, each Mcc "hop" is always protected using an SAEF, and each Mca "hop" is optionally protected using an SAEF; see clause 6.1.2.2.1.

+- 2. The Target applies the procedures in clause 8.4 to decrypt the ESPrim Object and obtain the inner request primitive. - 3.
+The Target checks if the value in the From parameter is the same as the ID associated with the pairwiseESPrimKey: - 4.
+If the values are not identical, then the Target shall send a response with Response Status Code '4116' ("ESPRIM_IMPERSONATION_ERROR"). - 5.
+If the values are identical, then the Target shall record that the Originator has been authenticated, and performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].